SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Tips to Get to the SF Asian Art Museum

-From Union Square: The easiest way to get from Union Square to the SF Asian Art Museum is by taking a light rail Muni train or one of the street cars.
+From Union Square: The easiest way to get from Union Square to the SF Asian Art Museum is by taking a light rail Muni train or one of the streetcars.

 • Light Rail: Pick up the light rail train at the Powell Street station at Powell and Market Streets.
 Take any of the outbound trains to the Civic Center stop.
 Once you reach street level, look for Hyde Street.
 Take this one block north to Fulton Street where you will take a left.
-Walk one block to Larkin Street and the museum is on your right.
+Walk one block to Larkin Street and the museum will be on your right.

 • F Streetcar: The F Streetcar rides above ground along Market Street.
 Hop off at the Larkin Street stop.
 Head north two blocks to the museum.